Audiosutras/feed_bot/README.md

 ```

 To close the logs type `CTRL/CMD + C` and to close the ssh connection type `exit` in the terminal.

+Now re-read the [create a bot account](https://discordpy.readthedocs.io/en/stable/discord.html?highlight=creating%20bot%20account) `discord.py` tutorial.
+The only thing that is left to do is invite the bot to the discord server(s) you want it in.

 ### Support The Project